kubernetes-client/python/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature request
-about: Suggest a functionality not supported by the project
+about: Suggest a new feature for the project
 labels: kind/feature

 ---